COSW-ECI/spring-boot-angularjs-intro/README.md

       ```

-10) Import and inject the todo.service in the task-list-page.components.ts:
+10) Import and inject the *todo.service* in the *task-list-page.components.ts*:

-    10.1) Import the TodoService and the model:
+    10.1) Import the *TodoService* and the model:

     ```
     import { TodoService } from '../../services/todo.service';
     import { Todo } from '../../models/todo';
     ```

-    10.1) Inject the TodoService in the component constructor:
+    10.1) Inject the *TodoService* in the component constructor:

       ```
        constructor(public todoService: TodoService) {

                   }
        ```
-11) Create a list of Todo Objects in the TaskListPageComponent:
+11) Create a list of Todo Objects in the *TaskListPageComponent*:

      ```
     export class TaskListPageComponent implements OnInit {
       private todos: Todo[] = [];
       ```

-12) Implement the ngOnInit method to initialize the Todo Objects list:
+12) Implement the *ngOnInit* method to initialize the Todo Objects list:

      ```
      ngOnInit() {
          this.todos = this.todoService.list();
        }
       ```
-13) Go to the view tasks-list-page.component.html and add the logic to display the list:
+13) Go to the view *tasks-list-page.component.html* and add the logic to display the list:

       ```
      <h2>Tasks</h2>